 2020 commenced with the release of Old Flames Never Die, Peter's contemporary take on the traditional jazz/cabaret torch album.
 The recording was released to stellar reviews and received an "Editor's Feature" in the June 2020 issue of JazzTimes magazine.
 In January 2021, Old Flames Never Die was ranked No. 29 on the JazzTimes Critics List of "Top 40 Jazz Releases of 2020."
 It is both the only recording produced in Canada as well as only one of two vocal recordings to be recognized by this prestigious publication.

 Over the course of three studio releases, Peter has enjoyed a creative musical relationship with GRAMMY® and JUNO® Award winning recording engineer John "Beetle" Bailey.
 Sessions began in February 2022 for a new album scheduled for release in 2023.

-Having relocated to Canada from New York City in 2012, Peter resides in Toronto and the Berkshire hills of western Massachusetts.
-He holds a B.A. in Art History from McGill University and an M.A. in the History of Design and Curatorial Studies from Parsons The New School for Design and Cooper Hewitt, Smithsonian Design Museum.
-Peter is a member of Screen Actors Guild/American Federation of Television & Radio Artists (SAG-AFTRA).
+Peter holds a B.A. in Art History from McGill University, Montreal, Canada and an M.A. in the History of Design and Curatorial Studies from Parsons The New School for Design and Cooper Hewitt, Smithsonian Design Museum.
+He studied voice for many years with the late Joyce McLean of the Juilliard School.